 If you or a close family member are suffering a serious physical or mental health condition because of the death of a loved one, you may be able to take time off under the FMLA.
 But dealing with the regular affairs of someone who has died is not covered under the FMLA.

 Minnesota Earned Sick and Safe Time

-Earned Sick and Safe Time is paid leave that your employer must give you.
-You must keep getting your regular rate of pay.
-This paid leave can happen if:
+Earned Sick and Safe Time is paid leave that your employer must give you unless you are: